-It is therefore recommended to take your time when choosing a private maths tutor.
+It is therefore recommended to take your time when choosing a private online maths tutor.

 It is also a good idea to contact a tutor who specialises in this type of maths class.

-So, while maths classes may represent a certain expense for parents, they are also a clear “investment in the future” of a child.
+So, while maths classes may represent a certain expense for parents, they are also a clear "investment in the future" of a child and adults alike.

-Private tutors can, in just a few lessons, identify the origins of a blockage, and its remedies: Something your child’s regular school teacher may never be able to do.
-2) Use Practical Materials
+Private maths tutors can, in just a few lessons, identify the origins of a blockage, and its remedies: Something your child's regular school teacher may never be able to do.

 What are practical materials?